Mark your calendar with key dates

 The best cases will be presented in this Award session which will be held onsite and chaired by senior faculty members.
 Finalists are asked to summarise their case and explain how they managed the patient.
 Each presentation will be followed by a Questions & Answers period led by a panel of experts who will judge the presentations and determine the winners and runners-up.

-Finalists are required to present their research onsite in Prague.
+Finalists are required to present their research onsite in Lisbon.

 - Submit in this category to benefit from: